Educational benefits for family members

 - Proof of dependent status (DD Form 93 or other supporting document)

-- Proof of the death or complete and permanent disability (DD 214 or other documentation from the VA of service-connected disability rating, stating percentage determined)
+- Proof of the death or permanent disability (DD 214 or other documentation from the VA of service-connected disability rating, stating percentage determined)

 - Proof of residency in Oregon (valid state or federal photo ID with Oregon address)